What is Virtualization Technology in Infrastructure Management:

 Virtual Hardware Concept

-For making a better understanding let’s consider the below Example:
+To understand it better let’s consider the below Example:

 A physical server has two processors naming CPU1 and CPU2, each having two physical cores.